 It can be a challenge to know where to go to for faith information, especially when many are so time poor, so please take a moment to peruse the DBB website and discover the wealth of resources constantly updated and already at your finger tips, for example:

-– the faith growth section eg. 3-12yo Faith Formation program based on Montessori principles
+– the faith growth section eg. the 3 to 12 year old Faith Formation program based on Montessori principles

 To find out more about any of the above please feel free to contact our Parish Office on 4367 4610.